-Jurassic ClassicsAn IFPA-ranked tournament that uses the PAPA World Championships' Classics Format, using a variety of pre-1990 Pinball machines.
+Jurassic ClassicsAn IFPA-ranked tournament that uses the PAPA World Championships' Card Format, using a variety of pre-1990 Pinball machines.

-Qualifying FormatJurassic Classics is an Unlimited Best-Set Qualifying format that will be played on the classic bank of 6 to 8 machines, with a player's score for one set the total of points earned on the 4 games of that set.
+Qualifying FormatJurassic Classics is an Unlimited Best-Card Qualifying format that will be played on the classic bank of 6 to 8 machines, with a player's score for one card the total of points earned on the 4 games of that card.

-Entry is $10 for one entry of 4 games.
+Entry is $10 for one card of 4 games.
 Unlimited retries.
-Players can purchase up to two entries at a time.
+Players can purchase up to two cards at a time.

 Playing an EntryThis tournament will be run using Drains Tournament Manager software.
 Players must register first, and ensure they have one or more entries remaining.
 They may ask either the registration desk or any scorekeeper to add them to the queue for the machine they want to place next.
 The queue will be displayed so that players know when their turn is approaching.
 Players are expected to be waiting near the machine when they are next in line.
 A player not present when their turn is called will not be searched for.
 Rather, they will be skipped, but remain next in the queue.
 If they are called a second time and still not present, their name is removed from the queue.
 The ticket does not get used up, but the player will need to re-queue when they are ready to play next.

 Players do not start a game until the scorekeeper has verified they have an available ticket, and that they are next on the machine, and that the machine selected was not already played on that entry.
 Only once given the go-ahead to play by the scorekeeper should the player hit the start button to play their game.